xavdid/typed-install/README.md

 ### npx

-If you are using the latest version of npm, it ships with npx to easily run CLIs.

-You can avoid installing `typed-install` globally by using npx to invoke a one time use.
+If you have `npm@5.2.0` or greater installed, you can run this via `npx` ([more info](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b), a tool to run CLI packages without explicitly installing them.
+This is great for periodic or one time use.

-The above example can be performed in one line:
+The previous example becomes:

 ```
 % npx typed-install heroku-config lodash striptags
 ```

+If you're going to invoke this repeatedly or frequently, global installation is recommended.

 ## API